Arman-Man/Solar-System-Calculator/README.md

 # Solar-System-Calculator

-Run simulations for space travel in the local solar system.
-Calculations involving astronaut and spacecraft parameters.
+Run simulations for interplanetary travel across the local solar system.
+Using gravity, time and speed for calculations of mass, force, age, distance and travel time.
+Option to run the full simulation or perform individual calculations.

 Astronaut calculations:
 - age